5ers/TaskSesionIII_OpenScience_Tools/README.md

 This repository containing the files:

-1. Report of the projects evaluarion under the Vienna principles framework
+1. :books: Report of the projects evaluarion under the Vienna principles framework

 2. Database